Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_guides/troubleshooting.md

 Problem | Solution
 --- | ---
+Objects clip in scene view and/or the scroll wheel scrolls in two far forward/backward | Select an object at the scale/location you want to observe, and with the mouse hovering over the scene view, press "f" to focus on the object.
+It moves the camera to look at that object (without rotating the camera), and resets the scene view navigation clipping distance and zoom amount.
 Can't rotate camera in scene view | Check that 2D mode is turned off. ![2DViewMode.png](images/2DViewMode.png) Cant rotate camera in scene view | Check the Perspective/Orthographic (**iso**metric) toggle below scene gizmo. ![isoPerpToggle.gif](images/isoPerpToggle.gif)
 Everything looks kind of dark and has a brownish color in the scene view. ![No Baked Lighting](images/noLightingBaked.png) | Turn on auto-generate lighting.
 Double click on "Auto Generate Lighting" to quickly open the lighting settings window. ![Yes Baked Lighting](images/yesLightingBaked.png)